152 High Street,

 2 people favorited this theater

 By 1976, it was operated by the Jackson Withers circuit and was running films and bingo.
 The Rank Organisation purchased the Jackson Withers circuit in late-1976.
 By 1980 the balcony had been twinned, with the two screens seating 194 and 170 and Rank also operating a Top Rank Bingo Club in the former stalls area.
 The cinemas were closed on 25th October 1988, with bingo continuing downstairs.
 In 2009, it operated as a Mecca Bingo Club.
-Finally operating as a Top Ten Bingo Club, the building was sold in September 2013, with plans to convert into a four or five screen cinema.
+Finally operating as a Top Ten Bingo Club, the building was sold in September 2013, with plans to convert into a five screen cinema.
+Conversion work began in 2014, with a reopening date announced for 6th August 2014.

 Just login to your account and subscribe to this theater